etiktin/generate-evb/README.md

 - Generate a project file (currently this is pretty limited and not customizable)
 - Pack the project file

-You can use this module along with `generate-evb`.
+You can use this module along with `generate-evb`, where `enigmavirtualbox` takes care of installing, packing and `generate-evb` takes care of generating the project file.

 ## Problems?